silentdiverchris/AESCrypt_v310_DDOF/Readme.txt

 Tested by encrypting and decrypting half a dozen files from 200k up to 6Gb created with both the existing v310 and with this DDOF version.

+See https://github.com/silentdiverchris/AESCrypt_v310_DDOF/blob/master/AESCryptUpdatedErrorMessage.png for updated error message when it finds a file that has been altered since encryption.

 ========= Original read.me below ============

 AESCrypt File Format Description